aperturerobotics/pathrouter/README.md

 ## How does it work?

 The router relies on a tree structure which makes heavy use of *common prefixes*, it is basically a *compact* [*prefix tree*](https://en.wikipedia.org/wiki/Trie) (or just [*Radix tree*](https://en.wikipedia.org/wiki/Radix_tree)).
 Nodes with a common prefix also share a common parent.
-Here is a short example what the routing tree for the `GET` request method could look like:
+Here is a short example what the routing tree could look like:

 ```
 Priority   Path             Handle